CAEAssistant-Group/Fatigue-induced-debonding-of-a-double-cantilever-beam-in-Abaqus/README.md

 For this project, we can use either the direct cyclic solver or the general static solver.
 To simplify the process, the static solver has been used.

+If you encounter any issues importing the attached INP files and analyzing them in Abaqus, you can refer to the PDF guide included in this repository, titled "How to Analyze.pdf".

 For in-depth training on fatigue analysis for various materials in Abaqus, feel free to explore our website.

 ![image](https://github.com/user-attachments/assets/60d04c1d-92ae-4f1e-835e-d63007c1b2bc)